Arronk/My-Coding-Journey/log.md

 associations to comments and campgrounds.
 Added update and destroy functionality to the campgrounds and just need make sure that also has authentication controls tomorrow.

+## Day 28: 07.05.2018

+### Progress: Almost completed Section 35

+Training tonight always eats into my coding time but i manage to get in a good hour and half trying to finish off this YelpCamp Project.
+Hit a couple of bugs in my code that took up my time finding and correcting but good experience none the less.
+Added Authorisation controls to edit/delete campgrounds plus added an edit button to the comments and created edit/update routes.